richlowe/arm64-gate/README.md

 still happening, these are hardwired in the source at present, absent a real booter.

-There are also lingering bugs around SMF that may or may not fail your boot.
+There are also lingering bugs around SMF that may or may not fail during boot.
-A notable one is that svc:/system/rbac always times out, and often takes a long time to do so, be patient.
+The two most notable are that, after messages indicating your CPU(s) are online, things will pause without output while `svvcfg apply` happens.
+The other is that `svc:/system/rbac`, `svc:/network/inetd-upgrade`, and `svc:/system/update-man-index` almost always times out, and often takes a long time to do so, be patient.
+The first of these has dependencies, and so stall a lot of our boot process.

-Note also that we will rebuild the `boot_archive` and then reboot again, on first boot.
-This is because the `boot_archive` created in `tools/build_disk.sh` is an insufficiently good fake.
+Note also that we will rebuild the `boot_archive` and then reboot again on first boot.
+This is because the `boot_archive` created in `tools/build_disk.sh` is an insufficiently good fake, and `/reconfigure` exists so `devfsadm(8)` gets us a real `/dev`

 ## After you boot